datatrail-jhu/04_githubbasics/scripts/07_pull_requests_script.md

 Next you can commit your changes with a message describing what you did.
 Since we are going to be sending a pull request to someone else, it is a good idea to have a very clear commit message.
 So for example we could use the git commit command like this. git commit dash m "I edited myfile dot R m d to use glimpse to summarize the cars data".

-Now you will have saved the file on rstudio dot cloud, but you still need to make the change to your fork of the repo.
+Now you will have saved the file on r studio dot cloud, but you still need to make the change to your fork of the repo.
 To do this we need to use the git push command.

 You might be asked to input your username and password for Github to make this push.
 But once it has happened you should be able to got to your forked version of the repository at https://github.com/your_username/newproject/ and see the changes in the file myfile dot R m d on the Github website.

-Now you have successfully forked j t leek's newproject repo, cloned it to rstudio dot cloud and made some edits.
+Now you have successfully forked j t leek's newproject repo, cloned it to r studio dot cloud and made some edits.
 You have added, committed, and pushed those changes to your own fork.
 The next step is to send a pull request to the user who created the original repo.
 To do this you should go to the website with your fork.
 Now you can click on the "Pull requests" tab for your repo.
 Then click on "New Pull Request".

 If there have been no changes made to the original repo from j t leek other than yours you should see that your pull request is "able to be merged" in green.
 You will also see a "diff" which is all of the files and changes to those files that you have made.
 You can then click on "Create Pull Request" to send the change to j t leek for him to review.